-Note that the State Parole Authority has the power to revoke a Statutory Parole Order or an order it has issued if

-- the inmate requests, - the parole officer has concerns about his/her post release arrangement plans or

-- the inmate's behaviour in custody has been very poor.
+Note that the State Parole Authority has the power to revoke an order issued by a court under Section 50 of the Crimes (Sentencing Procedure) Act 1999 as above at the inmate's request, if the parole officer has concerns about his/her post release arrangement plans or if the inmate's behaviour in custody has been very poor.

-Upon revocation the SPA will contact the Sentence Administration Unit at the Correctional Centre to advise that the parole order has been revoked and that the order for revocation has been sent.
+Upon revocation the SPA will contact the Sentence Administration Unit at both the Correctional Centre and in Head Office to advise that the parole order has been revoked and that the order for revocation has been sent.

-SPA staff will confirm on OIMS that the Centre has been contacted and who was advised with reference to the Parole Decisions screen.
+Head Office staff will confirm on OIMS that the Centre has been contacted and who was advised with reference to the Parole Decisions screen.